CSS Art – Using the CSS shape() Function to Make Advanced Shapes: Heart, Crosses, Arcs, and Smooth Curves

 }

-• The first control point is set to 40px 10px.
+- The starting point is set to

-• 460px 10px sets the second control point.
+40px 10px.
+460px 10pxsets the second control point.

 Let’s work on the smooth curve in the next section.